zthun/janitor/packages/lint-janitor/README.md

 1. Does the linter support shared configuration to not reinvent the wheel everywhere?
 Does Lint Janitor have to bridge that gap?
 1. Is the linter in question a node linter that has its API exported and can be integrated into a node application? **Important!**

 If you answered No to the last question, then the answer is No. Lint Janitor does not invoke external command lines of linters and instead calls into their node API directly.
-This is how Lint Janitor succeeds in not having you worry about what tools to install and what versions; it uses transitive dependencies.
+This is how Lint Janitor succeeds in not having you worry about what tools to install and what versions to use; it uses transitive dependencies.

 If the last question is a Yes, then it becomes a question of, is it worth it?
 That'll need to be prioritized.
 For the most part, using [Prettier](https://prettier.io/) takes care of almost all linting issues so you may not need more than what is available here.
 If you need the mother of all linters, there is the heavy [Mega Linter](https://github.com/nvuillam/mega-linter) which aggregates every linter in existence.
 Very cool, but a bit overkill for the solution we are trying to solve with Lint Janitor.